singaround/songbook/songs/Old Maui.md

 description:
 date: 2019-03-07T08:05:12.000Z
 ---
-It\'s a damn tough life full of toil and strife
+It's a damn tough life full of toil and strife
 We whalermen undergo

-And we don\'t give a damn when the day is done
+And we don't give a damn when the day is done
 How hard the winds did blow

-\'cause we\'re homeward bound from the Artic ground
+'cause we're homeward bound from the Artic ground
 With a good ship, taut and free

-And we don\'t give a damn when we drink our rum
+And we don't give a damn when we drink our rum
 With the girls of old Maui

 Rolling down to old Maui, me boys